henrythemes/jekyll-starter-theme-v2/README.md

 ```

-And (auto-build) the navigation menu using a macro e.g.
+And (auto-)build the navigation menu using a macro e.g.:

 ``` html
 <div id="nav">